Call: 0800 321 3832 Request a free callback

 A separation agreement, also known as a Deed of Separation, records who is to have what and what the parties’ responsibilities are.
 The purpose of the deed is for both parties to come to an agreement on how they would like their assets dealt with in any future divorce proceedings and could therefore avoid the cost and inconvenience of court proceedings at a later stage.

 Before preparing a separation agreement, each party must produce full and frank financial disclosure, with documentary evidence of their assets and liabilities.
-This information is exchanged and a discussion takes place between the parties so that an explicit separation agreement can be drawn up.
+This information is exchanged and a discussion takes place between the separation agreement solicitors of both parties so that an explicit separation agreement can be drawn up.

-A couple may be able to agree the division of assets between themselves and ask a divorce lawyer to write up the agreement by preparing the Deed of Separation.
+A couple may be able to agree the division of assets between themselves and ask a separation lawyer to write up the agreement by preparing the Deed of Separation.

 If the couple are not able to agree they may each appoint a family law solicitor to advise them.